ebi-gene-expression-group/expression-atlas-curation-guide/pages/general_curation_standards.md

 3. Include each disease that needs to be added + accession number of the experiment in which the term was used to annotate the samples and the following information:
     1. Definition
     2. Parent term
-4. Assign the ticket to Laura Huerta to centralise all ontology requests.

 ## Mouse experiments